-Some of his recent speaking engagements include: Shanghai Institute of Visual Arts (China), Institute for Advanced Architecture of Catalonia (Barcelona, Spain), California College of the Arts (San Francisco, USA), United Nations Expert Group Meeting on Sustainable Transportation (Rio de Janeiro, Brazil), and TEDx (Mexico City).
+Relevant speaking engagements include: IDSA Northeast Conference (New York), Shanghai Institute of Visual Arts (China), Institute for Advanced Architecture of Catalonia (Barcelona, Spain), Google I/O Extended (San Francisco, USA), United Nations Expert Group Meeting on Sustainable Transportation (Rio de Janeiro, Brazil), and TEDx (Mexico City).

 His work has been featured on major international media such as TV, print , and web; it has also been exhibited in Asia, Europe, North and South America.

 From 2006 to 2008 Alberto co-founded the San Francisco chapter of Pecha Kucha, hosting 29 monthly events, including co-hosted shows with IDSA, AIGA, AIA, Oracle (OpenWorld 2007), and Autodesk University (Las Vegas, 2007) with attendance ranging from 100 to 500 people.